Debate night: La Russa says Mercedes 'clueless' to swing 3-0 - WHIZ News

 “He’s not going to do that again,” La Russa said.
 “I heard he says something like I played my game, but no, he doesn’t.
 He plays the game of Major League Baseball that respects the game, respects the opponents, and that was not (it).
 And he’s got to respect the signs.
 When he gets the take sign, he takes.”

 La Russa was hired by Chicago in October in a surprise move, putting him back in the dugout for the first time since he won the World Series with St. Louis in 2011.
-While it has been a a little bumpy so far — La Russa wasn’t aware of an extra-inning rule that played a role in a loss on May 5 — the White Sox had the best record in baseball heading into play on Tuesday.
+While it has been a a little bumpy so far — La Russa wasn’t aware of an extra-inning rule that played a role in a loss on May 5 — the White Sox are on top of the AL Central with a 25-16 record.

 La Russa said he talked to Mercedes, and called what happened “a learning experience.”